Mailed & Postmarked Payments

 - Pre-Canceled Stamp (PDF): Stamps sold through a private vendor, such as stamps.com®.

 If you use these types of postage, the USPS will not postmark your mail.
 You will be charged a 10% penalty and a $20 cost, if applicable, if we do not receive your mailed payment by the delinquency date.

 - Purchase and complete a Certificate of Mailing (PDF) from the USPS, which is a receipt that provides evidence of the date that your mail was presented to the USPS for mailing.
 It can only be purchased at the time of mailing through the USPS.
 The USPS charges a fee for this service.

 - Purchase a Postage Validated Imprint (PVI) (PDF) label from a USPS retail counter or window.
 The PVI is applied to a piece of mail by personnel at the retail counter or window when postage has been paid to mail that item.
 The item is retained in USPS custody and is not handed back to the customer.
 The date printed on the PVI label is the date of mailing.

 Payments must be postmarked before the delinquent date to avoid penalties.
 Please mail payments to:

 Payments may also be made in person between the hours of 8 a.m. and 5 p.m., Monday through Friday, holidays excepted.
 Please deliver payments to:

 Mariposa County Tax Collector’s Office

 Pay by Credit Card or E-Check

 You may pay online.
-Use your six-digit bill number (the Tax Account ID number located on your bill) and your APN to make a payment.
+Use your twelve-digit ASMT Number (Assessment Number) and your Fee Number to make a payment.
 Lexis Nexis web payments are charged 2.5% (minimum of $2.50) to pay by credit card, 1% to pay by Debit or pay by e-check for FREE.